abdullah-25/pair-programming/README.md

 # QuickMeals

-Welcome to the ProjectName repository!
+Welcome to the QuickMeals repository!
 This repository houses the source code for the QuickMeals project.
 The project aims to provide a comprehensive solution for finding recipes by giving a single ingredient.
 The app uses an API key to generate content.

 ## Table of Contents